-In a 2014 study conducted on monkeys, scientists gave subjects a small amount (just one mg) of caffeine.
+In a 2011 study conducted on monkeys and published in the journal Addiction Biology, scientists gave subjects a small amount (just 1 mg) of caffeine.
 Then, they gave them unlimited access to weed.
-Yes, in the name of scientific discovery, small monkeys were self-administering marijuana (via a levy, because they're monkeys, remember) at will.
-Anyway, when monkeys were given the low amount of caffeine, they were less likely to administer THC.
+Yes, in the name of scientific discovery, small monkeys were self-administering cannabis at will (via a lever, because they're monkeys).
+When the critters were given the low amount of caffeine, though, they were less likely go for the weed.

 3. Weed and Coffee Both Give Us Euphoria

 A 2017 study published in the journal Annals of Neuroscience found that both caffeine and cannabis increase levels of dopamine (the happiness hormone) in the brain.
 On their own, both pot and coffee give you this euphoric boost, but the study concluded that the effects magnify when you combine the drink and the plant.
 "Since both chemicals increase dopamine levels, but through different mechanisms, the combined effect is an increased sense of euphoria," Torf tells Bustle.

 4. Both Pot And Coffee Can Increase Your Heart Rate